BernardinD/MembershipApp/README.md

 ## Run default app
-In order to run the pre-built app all you need to do is download/clone this repository and run the specific file for the machine you're using:
+In order to run the pre-built app all you need to do is download/clone this repository, have the required components [here](###Needed) and run the specific file for the machine you're using:

 ### Windows:
 * Run the "Membership.exe"